 Our Explainable AI visualizes the unique psychometric signals that characterize sets of people whose actions are critical to your business.
-Pinpoint enriches behavioral groups from your CRM or book of business.
+Pinpoint enriches behavioral groups from your book of business or CRM.
 A naturally occurring behavioral set (top row) can also be segmented into more psychologically homogenous clusters (bottom row).
-Psychometric clusters, in turn, can predict LTV probabilities or the best next action for leads, prospects, or new website visitors.
+Clusters, in turn, can predict the best communications and marketing content for leads, prospects, or new website visitors.

 Pinpoint’s fingerprints come with a suite of analyses that allow you to see in granular detail the logic underlying the actions that you would like to either increase or reduce.
 The best part about these explainable insights is that they are easily actionable for real-time segmentation and personalization.

-If you choose to leverage our complete ML-powered modeling services, Pinpoint converts the Psychometric Fingerprints of your behavioral Training Set into a Thinkalike® Ranking of existing records (a “Validation Set”) or new customers.
-Our Engine can rank 260 million person-based IDs, one individual at a time, in order of their psychological similarity to your key Training Sets.
+In addition to providing Explainable Analytics, Pinpoint’s AI Engine can rank 260 million person-based IDs, one individual at a time, in order of their similarity to your key Training Sets.

-Each record receives a Thinkalike® score between 0 and 1,000; the higher the score, the more similar a record is to the Training Set (bottom right).
-Pinpoint can provide lift tests to quantify how much more or less likely than average each customer record in a ranked Validation Set is to contain a hold-out from the Training Set (top left).
-Moving forward, this analysis allows you to take intelligent and personalized action to achieve the desired marketing and risk-management outcomes.
+Each record receives a Thinkalike® score; the higher this number, the more similar a record is to the Training Set (bottom right).
+Pinpoint provides lift charts that quantify relative concentrations of risk, above and below average, for each percentile-bucket in a ranked Validation Set (top left).
+Moving forward, this analysis allows you to take intelligent and personalized action to achieve the desired CLTV and risk-selection outcomes.

-Fingerprints can also convert into heat maps that pinpoint the locations most psychologically similar to your training sets.
+Heat maps can also pinpoint the locations most similar to your training sets.

 These heat maps provide powerful geographic people analytics.
 Target Sets are actionable at the individual level for applications such as direct mail.